Revature-RPM/ng-ui/README.md

 * At this point, you should be able to run `npm start` build and deploy your application to your local server, which will be found at port 4200.
 * Your local run will be located at https://localhost:4200

-## Usage
-* We should include screenshots of our application at this point to illustrate use cases and functionality.

-## Testing
-We will need to describe how we tested the Angular application.

 ## Documentation

 Futher information concerning the details of our application, application workflow, and material design can be found in our [project wiki](https://github.com/1810-oct08-java-usf/ng-ui/wiki)